gjtiquia/advent-of-code-2024/src/Day1/Day1.md

 So, for these example lists, the similarity score at the end of this process is 31 (9 + 4 + 0 + 0 + 9 + 9).

 Once again consider your left and right lists.
 What is their similarity score?

+Your puzzle answer was 26674158.

+Both parts of this puzzle are complete!
+They provide two gold stars: **